Island of Fog and Death

 Peri finds the mysterious foggy island strangely quiet – what happened to everyone?
 There is more than one monster hunting on the Island of Fog and Death.

-Read on for an excerpt from ‘Island of Fog and Death’
+Read on for an excerpt from ‘Island of Fog and Death’ Scroll to the end to purchase.

 Copyright (c) 2018 David Wallace